perjansson/SjovaderprognosIOS/README.md

 SjovaderprognosIOS
 ==================

-iOS showing the Swedish sea weather forecast
+An iOS app showing the Swedish sea weather forecast